Legal Solutions

 Intersection With Constitutional Law and Charter Rights

-Although many judicial review applications focus on statutory compliance or fairness in administrative decisions, constitutional and charter dimensions can arise.
-For instance, if a municipal bylaw or professional regulatory rule is alleged to contravene fundamental rights like freedom of expression or equality, applicants might seek review on the basis that the public body's enforcement or interpretation of that rule violates the Canadian Charter of Rights and Freedoms.
-The reviewing court would then weigh constitutional arguments, often applying a correctness standard if the question pertains to whether a measure is consistent with the charter.
+Although many judicial review applications focus on statutory compliance or administrative fairness, constitutional and Charter dimensions can arise.
+If a municipal bylaw or professional regulatory rule is alleged to contravene fundamental rights like freedom of expression or equality, applicants may seek review on the basis that the public body's enforcement violates the Canadian Charter of Rights and Freedoms.
+The reviewing court would apply a correctness standard to whether a measure is consistent with the Charter.

-In these charter-based contexts, the outcome can reshape how the administrative body interprets or enforces its enabling statute.
-While administrative decision-makers generally hold authority to consider charter values within their processes, ultimate constitutional compliance remains a judicial domain.
-This interplay illustrates how judicial review does not merely rectify procedural or jurisdictional missteps but can also refine the boundaries of governance, ensuring public authorities respect constitutionally enshrined values in daily decision-making.
+In these Charter-based contexts, the outcome can reshape how the administrative body interprets or enforces its enabling statute.
+While administrative decision-makers generally hold authority to consider Charter values within their processes, ultimate constitutional compliance remains a judicial domain.
+Judicial review therefore does not merely rectify procedural missteps — it can refine the boundaries of governance, ensuring public authorities respect constitutionally enshrined values in daily decision-making.

 Grounds for Judicial Review